 Performance Testing

-For cloud applications, performance testing is one of the most important stages in its development.
+For cloud applications, performance testing services is one of the most important stages in its development.
 It gives testers a general overview of the application and helps them understand how various components in the system are performing in a certain situation.

 Tester can validate different aspects of the system, including scalability, resource usage, and reliability.
 Because of this, testers can focus on addressing a number of performance issues in a cloud app.